The FocusWorks Eryx F1 is an unusual flashlight with “dragon skin” finish on the body. Titanium and copper parts make this a pretty light!

 Internally all the versions of this light are the same.
 But have a look at the light and note there are “four parts” – each of those parts is available in copper or titanium, in just about any mix you’d want.
-They aren’t all always available for sale, but every combo has been made at some point.
-In fact these are generally not for sale, because they’re small batch, and sell out immediately upon release.
+They aren’t always available for sale, but every combo has been made at some point.
+In fact, these are generally not for sale, because they’re small-batch, and sell out immediately upon release.

 The list price for this light is $650.
-Initial release was around $500, I believe.
+The initial release was around $500, I believe.

 This is such an interesting light.
 There’s a ton of copper, and with the H17fx, that’s a good choice.
 The titanium is like nothing I’ve ever seen in a light before – the milling is quite unusual.
 I like the light.
 I’m not sure how much I’ll carry the light, but it really is exquisite.

 The Big Table

 |Emitter:||Nichia 219c (4000k 90+CRI )|

 |Turbo Runtime||High Runtime|

 |Claimed Lumens (lm)||–|